Chapter 7 : Stumbling Blocks

 “Who killed them?” asked George quietly, finding his own rage melting away.

-“Rodolphus and Bellatrix Lestrange, attacked them, with others,” replied Mrs. Longbottom.
+“Rodolphus and Bellatrix Lestrange, attacked them, with help from others,” replied Mrs. Longbottom.
 “Which reminds me that I really need to send my thanks to your mother, but that’s beside the point.
 You’ve misunderstood something, George.
 Frank and Alice weren’t killed.
 No, they’re still very much alive.”

 “But then, why…?” stammered George, confused.